KaranamVijayKumar/map-reduce-fab-four/README.md

 - [Data_Source](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe)

 ## Introduction
 The data was scraped from Booking.com.
 All data in the file is publicly available to everyone already.
 Data is originally owned by Booking.com.
+This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe.
+Meanwhile, the geographical location of hotels are also provided for further analysis.

 ## V's of the data